 Lands and Survey Department Land and Surveys Department is committed to efficiently manage the processes of determining, recording and disseminating all information about land, including ownership, value, its coordinates, its highest and best use for the socio-economic benefit and sustainable development of Belize.
 This department is under the Ministry of Natural Resources & Agriculture.
 Forest Department The Forest Department is a public oriented entity that fosters Belize's economic and human development by effectively enforcing relevant policies and regulations for the sustainable management of its natural resources through strategic alliances and efficient coordination with relevant stakeholders.
 This department is under the Ministry of Forestry, Fisheries & Sustainable Development Department of Agriculture The Department of Agriculture's primary role is to develop and transfer environmentally friendly technologies that will make farming more sustainable and farmers more competitive.
 CZMA&I - Coastal Zone Management Authority and Institute The Coastal Zone Management Institute carries out the technical functions of coastal management in coordination with the various agencies involved.
 The Institute's main functions are to conduct marine research, maintain a data centre, provide information as required by the Authority, organize training courses, support other agencies involved in CZM, maintain coastal monitoring programmes, and to assist with preparation of a national CZM plan.
 The Authority is to formulate the policies and regulations.
 Protected Areas Conservation Trust PACT is a strategic partner in the funding, management and sustainable development of Belize's natural and cultural resources for the benefit of Belizeans and the global community.
 BTB - Belize Tourism Board The BTB is a strategic partner in marketing the Belize Tourism Product, developing tourism initiatives and programs, and implementing tourism policies, to address the changing needs of visitors and stakeholders.
 Institute of Archaeology The Institute of Archaeology is dedicated to the research, protection, preservation, and sustainable management of Belize's cultural and archaeological resources.
-Non-governmen t Organization APAMO - Association for Protected Areas Management Organization BAS - Belize Audubon Society APAMO is an association of non-governmental protected areas management and community-based membership age are responsible for the co-management of 28 protected areas represapproximately 51% of Belize's land and sea currently under protection, excluding forest reserves, and 65% of all co-managed protected areas.
-The Belize Audubon Society is a leader in conservation, not only protecting and habitat, but also by involving local communities in management to sustainable use of natural resources, and advocating for maintaining the interproposal to the environment in a growing nation.
-BAS is committed to creating a balance by people and the environment.
+Non-governmen t Organization APAMO - Association for Protected Areas Management Organization BAS - Belize Audubon Society APAMO is an association of non-governmental protected areas management organizations that advocates for the sustainability and improved management of Belize's protected areas system.
+APAMO is currently comprised of 14 founding members.
+These 14 non-governmental and community-based membership agencies are responsible for the co-management of 28 protected areas representing approximately 51% of Belize's land and sea currently under protection, exclusive of forest reserves, and 65% of all co-managed protected areas.
+The Belize Audubon Society is a leader in conservation, not only protecting wildlife and habitat, but also by involving local communities in management to ensure sustainable use of natural resources, and advocating for maintaining the integrity of the environment in a growing nation.
+BAS is committed to creating a balance between people and the environment.